msrkp/hacker-roadmap/README.md

 # Target Audience and Requirements
-0. Anyone who has a knack for solving problems, explore new fields, any student
+0. Anyone who has a knack for solving problems, exploring new fields, any student
 1. **PERSISTENT Learner**: In my opinion, this is the only quality needed to learn anything.
 You need to be a continuous learner, however, the learning curve for the first one or two years will be very steep.
 If you can't ride these initial hard years and be persistent, sadly chances of being successful are very low.
 2. **Degree**: You don't need any kind of degree.
 If you can read that is good enough.
 I don't think not knowing English very well would be a problem, there are very good online translations that can help.
 3. **Resources**: Anyone with a basic configuration laptop and Internet.